OctopusDeploy/docs/docs/administration/upgrading/upgrading-from-octopus-3.x.md

 Upgrading the Octopus Deploy Server is easy, you will just need to follow these steps:

-1. Switch your server to Maintenance Mode and wait until all current tasks and deployments have completed.
-This ensures that no further changes will be made that may potentially become lost if the upgrade fails and you need to rollback.
+1. Switch your server to Maintenance Mode and wait until all current tasks and deployments have completed.�This ensures that no further changes will be made that may potentially become lost if the upgrade fails and you need to rollback.
 ![](/docs/images/3048440/5865775.png)
-2. [Backup your database and master key](/docs/home/administration/backup-and-restore.md) so that it can be restored in case anything goes wrong.
+2. [Backup your database and master key](/docs/home/administration/backup-and-restore.md) so that it can be restored�in case anything goes wrong.
 ![](/docs/images/3048440/5865780.png)
-3. Download the latest [Octopus Deploy MSI installer
+3. Download the latest�[Octopus Deploy MSI installer
 ![](/docs/images/3048440/5865777.png)
 ](https://octopus.com/downloads)
 4. Run the installer and follow the prompts.